 DO let your college student know your expectation that she will make the most of these four years and should not squander the precious opportunity she is so fortunate to have been given.

 DON’T use this as an opportunity to nag about not calling or spending too much money; there is time and phone calls for that later.

 DO take selfies, okay, maybe just photos.
-Although it might make you feel like a tourist, these will give you many happy moments starting from the day after your visit.
+Although it might make you feel like a tourist, these will give you many happy moments from the day after your visit.

 DON’T let your kid make faces.
-Remind them that you put just a bit of effort into getting them to this moment and that all you are asking for is a nice photo in return.
+Remind them that you put just a bit of effort into getting them to this moment and that you are asking for a nice photo in return.